tamslo/koala/README.md

 - Run docker on VM: `docker run -v ~/code/data:/data -it <container_name>`
 - Build image manually: `docker build -t <image_name> services/<image_name>`

+## Troubleshooting

+If the app is not available...

+- check if config.yml was created
+- check that port forwarding works
+- restart